mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 When I built my last VM server, I [used a Fractal Design case](/building-a-vm-homelab/#case).
 It's my favorite computer case ever, so I returned to Fractal Design on this build.

 I went with the [Fractal Design Node 304 Black](https://www.newegg.com/black-fractal-design-node-304-mini-itx-tower/p/N82E16811352027), a compact mini-ITX case.
 I liked the design because it's closer to a cube than a tower.
-It has six drive bays, which allows me to start with enough drives now with room to grow in the future.
+It has six drive bays, which allows me to start with enough drives and still have room to grow in the future.

 {{<img src="fractal-design-304.jpg" alt="Fractal Design Node 304 Black case" maxWidth="500px" hasBorder="true" caption="The [Fractal Design Node 304 Black](https://www.newegg.com/black-fractal-design-node-304-mini-itx-tower/p/N82E16811352027) is a mini-ITX case with space for six disks.">}}